SergioMOrozco/nvim/README.md

 ## Note

 My neovim is configured for python development, so I have referenced where vim should find my python interpreter.
-You will have to change this
+You will have to change this.